cclark1016/spotify_hit_song_predictor/README.md

 - Can a hit song be predicted with 80%+ accuracy based solely on song characteristics?
 - Do the characteristics of hit songs change based on the year they were released?
 - Can top 100 songs from publications besides the Billboard be predicted with 80% accuracy based solely on song characteristics?
 How do the characteristics of top songs according to these publications vary?
--What combination of characteristics makes a song most likely to be a hit?
+- What combination of characteristics makes a song most likely to be a hit?